 Section 1: Shielding

-The Government is currently advising that people who have been advised to shield should do so until the 30th June.
-This date may change.
+The Government is advising that people who have been told to shield should do so until 1st August.

 I have pulmonary sarcoidosis.
 Do I need to adopt the government’s advice on shielding?